Playwork Partnerships' mission is to enrich children's

 environmental workers and arts workers.

-All courses are endorsed by SkillsActive, the Sector Skills
+All courses have previously been endorsed by SkillsActive, the

-Council for Active Leisure, Learning and Wellbeing including
+Sector Skills Council for Active Leisure, Learning and

 If you would like to see previous projects we have worked on see